-Bogura jailbreak: Deputy district jailer, chief prison guard suspended
+Bogura Jailbreak: Deputy district jailer, chief prison guard suspended

 The prison authorities also evacuated the "Jaflong cell" and shifted the 10 death-row convicts and 16 other prisoners, including militants, to another building following the jailbreak.

-They have been kept under a special arrangement in another cell of the jail, said the jail super.
+They have been kept under a special arrangement in another cell of the jail, said the jail superintendent.

 The investigation committee which was formed after the incident considers the building risky, he added.